adlnet/MasterObjectModel/MOM_Spec.md

 - Shall follow requirements of all TLA level 1-2
 - Shall implement authority in xAPI statements that use verbs that require an authoritative source, as defined in 5.1.
-- Shall implement statements using the &quot;assessed&quot; verb with all requirements fulfilled from 5.1.26
+- Shall implement statements using the &quot;assessed&quot; verb with all requirements fulfilled.
-- Shall implement statements using the &quot;contextualized&quot; verb with all requirements fulfilled from 5.1.27
+- Shall implement statements using the &quot;contextualized&quot; verb with all requirements fulfilled.
-- Shall implement statements using the &quot;located&quot; verb with all requirements fulfilled from 5.1.28
+- Shall implement statements using the &quot;located&quot; verb with all requirements fulfilled.
-- Shall implement statements using the &quot;captured&quot; verb with all requirements fulfilled from 5.1.30
+- Shall implement statements using the &quot;captured&quot; verb with all requirements fulfilled.
-- Shall implement statements using the &quot;asserted&quot; verb with all requirements fulfilled from 5.1.31
+- Shall implement statements using the &quot;asserted&quot; verb with all requirements fulfilled.
-- Shall implement statements using the &quot;validated&quot; verb with all requirements fulfilled from 5.1.32
+- Shall implement statements using the &quot;validated&quot; verb with all requirements fulfilled.
-- Shall implement statements using the &quot;inferred&quot; verb with all requirements fulfilled from 5.1.33
+- Shall implement statements using the &quot;inferred&quot; verb with all requirements fulfilled.
-- Shall implement statements using the &quot;qualified&quot; verb with all requirements fulfilled from 5.1.34
+- Shall implement statements using the &quot;qualified&quot; verb with all requirements fulfilled.
-- Shall implement statements using the &quot;certified&quot; verb with all requirements fulfilled from 5.1.35
+- Shall implement statements using the &quot;certified&quot; verb with all requirements fulfilled.
-- Shall implement statements using the &quot;verified&quot; verb with all requirements fulfilled from 5.1.36
+- Shall implement statements using the &quot;verified&quot; verb with all requirements fulfilled.
-- Shall implement statements using the &quot;conferred&quot; verb with all requirements fulfilled from 5.1.37
+- Shall implement statements using the &quot;conferred&quot; verb with all requirements fulfilled.
+- Shall implement statements using the &quot;registered&quot; verb with all requirements fulfilled.

 <a name="Level4"></a>
 ## TLA conformance level 4
 An instance of TLA level 4

 - Shall follow requirements of all TLA level 1-3
-- Shall implement statements using the &quot;organized&quot; verb with all requirements fulfilled from 5.1.11
+- Shall implement statements using the &quot;organized&quot; verb with all requirements fulfilled.
-- Shall implement statements using the &quot;prioritized&quot; verb with all requirements fulfilled from 5.1.12
+- Shall implement statements using the &quot;prioritized&quot; verb with all requirements fulfilled.
-- Shall implement statements using the &quot;curated&quot; verb with all requirements fulfilled from 5.1.13
+- Shall implement statements using the &quot;curated&quot; verb with all requirements fulfilled.
-- Shall implement statements using the &quot;projected&quot; verb with all requirements fulfilled from 5.1.14
+- Shall implement statements using the &quot;projected&quot; verb with all requirements fulfilled.
-- Shall implement statements using the &quot;recommended&quot; verb with all requirements fulfilled from 5.1.10
+- Shall implement statements using the &quot;recommended&quot; verb with all requirements fulfilled.
-- Shall implement statements using the &quot;planned&quot; verb with all requirements fulfilled from 5.1.15
+- Shall implement statements using the &quot;planned&quot; verb with all requirements fulfilled.
-- Shall implement statements using the &quot;deselected&quot; verb with all requirements fulfilled from 5.1.16
+- Shall implement statements using the &quot;deselected&quot; verb with all requirements fulfilled.
-- Shall implement statements using the &quot;requested&quot; verb with all requirements fulfilled from 5.1.17
+- Shall implement statements using the &quot;requested&quot; verb with all requirements fulfilled.
-- Shall implement statements using the &quot;approved&quot; verb with all requirements fulfilled from 5.1.18
+- Shall implement statements using the &quot;approved&quot; verb with all requirements fulfilled.
-- Shall implement statements using the &quot;augmented&quot; verb with all requirements fulfilled from 5.1.19
+- Shall implement statements using the &quot;augmented&quot; verb with all requirements fulfilled.
-- Shall implement statements using the &quot;explored&quot; verb with all requirements fulfilled from 5.1.20
+- Shall implement statements using the &quot;explored&quot; verb with all requirements fulfilled.
-- Shall implement statements using the &quot;clarified&quot; verb with all requirements fulfilled from 5.1.21
+- Shall implement statements using the &quot;clarified&quot; verb with all requirements fulfilled.
-- Shall implement statements using the &quot;directed&quot; verb with all requirements fulfilled from 5.1.22
+- Shall implement statements using the &quot;directed&quot; verb with all requirements fulfilled.
-- Shall implement statements using the &quot;scheduled&quot; verb with all requirements fulfilled from 5.1.23
+- Shall implement statements using the &quot;scheduled&quot; verb with all requirements fulfilled.

 <a name="Level5"></a>
 ## TLA conformance level 5
 An instance of TLA level 5

 - Shall follow requirements of all TLA level 1-4
-- Shall implement statements using the &quot;recruited&quot; verb with all requirements fulfilled from 5.1.38
+- Shall implement statements using the &quot;recruited&quot; verb with all requirements fulfilled.
-- Shall implement statements using the &quot;appraised&quot; verb with all requirements fulfilled from 5.1.39
+- Shall implement statements using the &quot;appraised&quot; verb with all requirements fulfilled.
-- Shall implement statements using the &quot;detailed&quot; verb with all requirements fulfilled from 5.1.40
+- Shall implement statements using the &quot;detailed&quot; verb with all requirements fulfilled.
-- Shall implement statements using the &quot;mobilized&quot; verb with all requirements fulfilled from 5.1.41
+- Shall implement statements using the &quot;mobilized&quot; verb with all requirements fulfilled.
-- Shall implement statements using the &quot;employed&quot; verb with all requirements fulfilled from 5.1.42
+- Shall implement statements using the &quot;employed&quot; verb with all requirements fulfilled.
-- Shall implement statements using the &quot;schooled&quot; verb with all requirements fulfilled from 5.1.43
+- Shall implement statements using the &quot;schooled&quot; verb with all requirements fulfilled.
-- Shall implement statements using the &quot;promoted&quot; verb with all requirements fulfilled from 5.1.44
+- Shall implement statements using the &quot;promoted&quot; verb with all requirements fulfilled.
-- Shall implement statements using the &quot;screened&quot; verb with all requirements fulfilled from 5.1.45
+- Shall implement statements using the &quot;screened&quot; verb with all requirements fulfilled.
-- Shall implement statements using the &quot;selected&quot; verb with all requirements fulfilled from 5.1.46
+- Shall implement statements using the &quot;selected&quot; verb with all requirements fulfilled.
-- Shall implement statements using the &quot;transitioned&quot; verb with all requirements fulfilled from 5.1.47
+- Shall implement statements using the &quot;transitioned&quot; verb with all requirements fulfilled.
-- Shall implement statements using the &quot;released&quot; verb with all requirements fulfilled from 5.1.48
+- Shall implement statements using the &quot;released&quot; verb with all requirements fulfilled.
-- Shall implement statements using the &quot;restricted&quot; verb with all requirements fulfilled from 5.1.49
+- Shall implement statements using the &quot;restricted&quot; verb with all requirements fulfilled.

 <a name="TLA-xAPI"></a>
 # TLA xAPI JSON-binding definition